 Guide To Tile Trim And Profiles

-Like styling different types of pillows on a couch or bed, layering tile trim and profiles in your space can help tie an entire design together for a custom, well-appointed look.
+Just like styling different sizes and shapes of pillows on a couch, layering tile trim and profiles in your space can help tie an entire design together for a custom, well-appointed look.

 Customizing Your Space